nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Command: `update [GROUP_INDEX.INGREDIENT_INDEX] a/[AMOUNT]`

 The parameters used in the command are:
-* `GROUP_INDEX`: the index of the group the ingredient to update is in
+* `GROUP_INDEX`: the index of the group the ingredient to be updated is in
-* `INGREDIENT_INDEX` : the index of the ingredient to update within its group
+* `INGREDIENT_INDEX` : the index within the group of the ingredient to be updated
 * `AMOUNT`: the ingredient amount to be updated, in kilograms

 Example: `update 1.1 a/100`